jessepav/lacygoill-wiki-backup/floating_point/glossary.md

                + (01111111)₂
                -------------
                  (11100011)₂
+                       ^

     101 + bias = (01100101)₂
                + (01111111)₂
                -------------
                  (11100100)₂
+                       ^

-Both representations are identical until the sixth bit, where the representation of 101 contains a 1 while the representation of 100 contains a 0.
+Both representations are identical until the sixth bit, where the representation of 100 contains a 0 while the representation of 101 contains a 1.
 So, the computer would conclude that the exponent 101 is bigger than the exponent 100.

 ---